Bayreuth Festival: Origins

 In April 1870, Wagner and his wife Cosima visited Bayreuth.
-On inspection, the Opera House proved to be inadequate.
-It was built to accommodate the baroque orchestras of the 18th century and was therefore unsuited for the complex stagings and large orchestras that Wagner's operas required.
-Nonetheless, the Burgermeisters proved open to assisting Wagner with the construction of an entirely new theatre and the Festival was planned to launch in 1873.
+On inspection, the opera house proved to be inadequate.
+It was built to accommodate the baroque orchestras of the 18th century and was therefore unsuited for the complex stagings and large orchestras that Wagner's later stage works required.
+Nonetheless, the burgermeisters proved open to assisting Wagner with the construction of an entirely new theatre, and the Festival was planned to launch in 1873.
 After a fruitless meeting in the spring of 1871 with the German Chancellor Otto von Bismarck to obtain funds, Wagner embarked on a fundraising tour across Germany, including Leipzig and Frankfurt.

 An initial public subscription proved disappointing until Wagner, at the suggestion of his friend and admirer Emil Heckel, launched a number of Wagner Societies to increase participation in the Festival's subscription.
 Societies were established in Leipzig, Berlin, Vienna and other places.

 Despite making direct appeals based on Wagner's role as a composer of the new German Reich, the Societies and other fundraising channels were well short of the needed sum by the end of 1872.
 Wagner made another appeal to Bismarck in August 1873 and was again denied.

 Desperate, Wagner turned to his former patron, Ludwig II, who reluctantly agreed to help.
 In January 1874, Ludwig granted 100,000 Thaler and construction on the theatre, designed by architect Gottfried Semper, started shortly thereafter.
+Semper, inspired by the classical amphitheater, built a double proscenium in the theatre, creating a necessary space between the listener's "real world" and the imaginary world that occurred on stage.
+Later in the construction of the theatre, architect Carl Brandt expanded Semper's double proscenium to six pairs of proscenia, and also created its amphitheater shape.
+Performances featured a sunken pit and dimmed lighting; it is clear that Wagner was adamant about controlling the audience's visual and aural experience during his performances.
+These specific considerations resulted in a delayed opening of the theatre.
 A planned 1875 debut was postponed for a year due to construction and other delays.